 Within the tab, a field must first be selected in the dropdown of the same name.
 The available fields are taken from the selected data generators.
-With the selection of the field a list of the values belonging to it appears, for which the following configuration options are available:
+With the selection of a field, a list of the values associated with this field appears, for which the following configuration options are available:

 Display values on number of matches greater than: This option can be used to exclude values from the facet list whose number of matches is less than the specified threshold.

 Multiple selection possible: This option allows filtering the search results list according to different aspects.
 For example, the search for a specific object can subsequently be restricted to a specific size as well as to a specific color.
 This makes the search more specific and minimizes the search results list.